 Bishop Desmond Tutu was the head of the Commission, but it was frowned upon by many for its propensity to grant pardons to pro-apartheid Whites.

 Police Colonel Gideon Nieuwoudt and four other officers confessed to their crimes in front of the Commission on this day in 1997, promptly applying for amnesty.
 Although a New York Times piece reported that Biko’s widow, Ntsiki Mashalaba, had finally gotten some closure on the death of her husband, she was fearful that justice would not be served.

 The officers were later denied amnesty in 1999.

 Biko’s legacy lives on among South Africans and others across the globe who revered his call for Black solidarity and pride in the face of oppression.
-He has been honored in song by Peter Gabriel, Beenie Man, and A Tribe Called Quest.
+He has been honored in songs by the likes of Peter Gabriel, Beenie Man, and A Tribe Called Quest.

 Listen to Beenie Man’s “Steve Biko” here: